Can one hear the shape of a target zone?: Proof of Proposition 1

+We express the solution $Y(\tau, f) $ as $Y^*(\tau, f) = \phi(\tau) \psi(f)$, and proceed to solve this equation by separation of variables and expansion over the basis of a complete set of orthogonal eigenfunctions.
 We solve \eqref{EX33} by separation of variables and expansion over the basis of a complete set of orthogonal eigenfunctions.
 The solution can be expressed as $Y^*(\tau, f) = \phi(\tau) \psi(f)$, and therefore we can write it as